Kendra Wilkinson Is Reportedly Dating Former ‘RHOBH’ Star Brandi Glanville’s Ex-Boyfriend DJ Friese

-Kendra Wilkinson reportedly has a new man in her life who also has ties to reality television.
+Kendra Wilkinson reportedly has a new man in her life and that person also has ties to reality television.

-According to an August 23 report from Radar Online, the former Girls Next Door star, who split from ex-husband Hank Baskett Jr. years ago after his highly publicized cheating scandal, was recently spotted cozying up to philanthropist Donald “DJ” Friese, who previously dated former Real Housewives of Beverly Hills star Brandi Glanville.
+According to an August 23 report from Radar Online, the former Girls Next Door star, who split from ex-husband Hank Baskett Jr. years ago after his highly publicized cheating scandal, was recently spotted cozying up to philanthropist Donald “DJ” Friese.
+DJ previously dated former Real Housewives of Beverly Hills star Brandi Glanville.

-While Wilkinson, 34, has not yet spoken publicly about her rumored romance with Friese, 47, the outlet revealed that she’s been seen on Friese’s private Instagram page on a number of occasions as of late and attended his “family game night” in Chatsworth, California in late June.
+While Wilkinson, 34, has not yet spoken publicly about her rumored romance with Friese, 47, the outlet revealed that lately, Kendra has been seen in photographs on Friese’s private Instagram page on a number of occasions.
+She attended his “family game night” in Chatsworth, California, in late June.

-Wilkinson and Friese were also together during her Endless Summer Bash party on August 2 in Los Angeles, which was held in honor of her Los Angeles Travel magazine cover.
+Wilkinson and Friese were also together during her August 2, Endless Summer Bash party in Los Angeles, held in honor of her Los Angeles Travel magazine cover.
 Then, after attending the event, Friese responded to an Instagram post Wilkinson shared in regard to her stunning pictorial.

 “Thank you for my reminder today I still got it,” she wrote to the magazine after a photo of her cover was shared.